Zihang97/Visual-Question-Answering/Sprint2/Readme.md

   <img src="picture/deeplab.png" >

 ## Sprint3
-1. Identify which area is background
+1. Combine the results from FCN and CRF, like deeplab

-2. Try to use more classification types
+2. Develop our own dataset

-3. Combine the results from FCN and CRF, like deeplab
+3. Identify which area is background